9dots/9dots.io-pages/OjYzgAz.md

 published: true
 type: lesson
 title: "Cardboard Robots: Building"
-blurb: "Using student projects as an example, students will discuss strategies for successfully building their robot and put them into practice."
+blurb: "Using student projects as an example, students discuss strategies for successfully building their robot and put them into practice.
+Students demonstrate learning by creating a fully formed robot."
 org: 9dots
 objective:
   - Discuss strategies for building with cardboard